Neaguf/React-Nativ-restaurant-search-app/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request if you have suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments